-The ski resorts of St Martin de Belleville and Les Menuires in France’s Three Valleys are celebrating their 50th anniversary.
-They’ll be “rolling out the white carpet” with an eclectic mix of free music concerts, sporting activities, fireworks and, of course, a torch lit descent or two.
+The ski resorts of St Martin de Belleville and Les Menuires in France’s Three Valleys celebrated their 50th anniversary in 2015.

-Throughout February and March there will be musical events including classical quartets, Jazz, acapella, Motown, ‘Gypsy’ and children’s concerts.
-The relaxed nature of these concerts is entirely in keeping with St Martin’s village atmosphere.
+There are year round events with a relaxed nature, entirely in keeping with St Martin’s village atmosphere.
 Despite being on the doorstep of the high altitude resort of Val Thorens it retains the character and charm of a thriving year round community.

 You could of course “eat at home” if you’re on holiday in St Martin de Bellville.
-Ski Talini headed up by owner Daisy Mitchell, includes highly qualified chalet chefs with restaurant experience from around the globe and they guarantee to excite the taste buds in ways not normally associated with a ski holiday.
-They’re one of the few companies able to offer a choice of accommodation in St Martin from a 400 year old chalet in the old quarter of the village to a brand new, purpose built chalet next to St Martin’s gondola lift, with magnificent views.
-From here there is fast, easy access to snow sure Val Thorens and the whole of the Three Valleys.
+Some ski chalets offer highly qualified chalet chefs with restaurant experience from around the globe.
+From the village there is fast, easy access to snow sure Val Thorens and the whole of the Three Valleys and shops for self-catering.
 The Gondola links to a high speed quad chair lift which can whisk skiers from the village up to over 2400 metres in less than 15 minutes.